awslabs/chorus/README.md

 ## Hello World Example

-In the Chorus package, we provide a hello world example allows you to get started with Chorus quickly.
+In the DMAC package, we provide a hello world example allows you to get started with DMAC quickly.